iamblue/ngApi/README.md

   .constant('apiurl','http://127.0.0.1:3000')
 ```

-* If your api server can sent all of your api routes (json), try that:
+* If you have all of your api routes (json) from your api server, try that:

 ```javascript
 .constant('apiurl',{